Empty Outlines (classroom)

 Use it when you want...

-- To find out whether students have identified the critical points in a lecture, reading, or other types of assignment, or
+- To find out whether students have identified the critical points in a lecture, reading, or other types of assignments, or

 - To help students recall and organize the main points of a lesson within an appropriate knowledge structure — aiding retention and understanding.

 What students will need

 The following workflow is meant as guidance for how you can facilitate an Empty Outlines learning activity within a classroom.

 - Create an outline of the lecture, presentation, discussion, or reading on which to base the assignment.
 Decide the level on which you will focus the activity and, thus, the student's attention.

 - Decide if students are to supply the main topics, the main subtopics, or the supporting details?
 These decisions will determine what information you provide and what you leave out.

 - Create a template of the outline for students.

 - Have students work in pairs to complete the activity.